CYang828/rasa-conversational-ai/README.md

 rasa x
 ```

-7. Chat with your Bot and Enjoy/Develop it.
+7. Chat with your Conversational AI and Enjoy/Develop it.